 #2.
 Can’t escape it- the psychological effect.

 The extroverts can enjoy the “share activity “button, and the variety of communities to be part of, discuss interval intensity and calorie intake, and even share how many hours of sleep they got last night. (!).

 But even an introvert like me has to admit there is something challenging in knowing your information is gathered somewhere- and you can better yourself every day.

 As pathetic as it may sound ( and it does sound), I noticed I stopped slacking at the end of runs, I make an effort to swim faster, not to mention the calorie intake feature…..

 #3.
 The calorie intake feature.

 I used MyfitnessPal until I had enough of loading my foods, though I knew this is just sheer laziness and pure shame, because guessing gets you only this far- and this- is not very far.

-Apparently the Inspire 2 has the same features- you load your food choices, lie about the quantities (sorry- you don’t lie- you “guess” how big that huge bowl was), and the Inspire tells you how many calories you still have left for the day- according to your weight goal -and the amount of calories you burned during your exercising that day.
+Apparently, the Inspire 2 has the same features- you load your food choices, lie about the quantities (sorry- you don’t lie- you “guess” how big that huge bowl was), and the Inspire tells you how many calories you still have left for the day- according to your weight goal -and the number of calories you burned during your exercising that day.

 This is really nice-

 No need to calculate- you can see exactly how your day is looking currently- and decide like the responsible person that you are (…..) if your planned trip to the cupboard is happening or not.